yiphei/yif-AI/encoder_decoder_transformer/README.md

 ### Encoder-Decoder layer

-The canonical encoder-decoder model looks roughly like this
+The canonical encoder-decoder transformer first runs the encoder and then the decoder, serially.
+It looks roughly like this

 <div align="center">
   <img src="assets/diagram.png" alt="diagram" width="500">